Theatre Royal Stratford East: Kerry Michael (2004–2017)

 In 2012 Stratford East, 'fast becoming one of the UK's most innovative and interactive theatres', launched its Open Stage Project, enabling people to participate with everything from programming ideas to working on productions.
-2014 productions at TRSE included David Baddiel's musical The Infidel, co-directed by Kerry Michael and David Baddiel.
+2014 productions at Stratford East included David Baddiel's musical The Infidel, co-directed by Kerry Michael and David Baddiel.
 The 2016 season included Hotel Cerise, an adaptation of Anton Chekhov's The Cherry Orchard by Bonnie Greer.

-In 2016 Kerry Michael expanded TRSE across the square to Gerry's, a new cafe and an 80-seater studio.
+In 2016 Kerry Michael expanded Stratford East across the square to Gerry's, a new cafe and an 80-seater studio.
 Kerry Michael stepped down as artistic director in 2017.